NextCenturyCorporation/ozp-docker-runner/README.md

 OZP can use to retrieve updated information about users who have logged in. ozp-auth containers run a gunicorn process on port 8000.
 This container is exposed to others under the hostname `ozp-auth`.

+For usernames and passwords, see the bottom of https://github.com/ozoneplatform/ozp-ansible#quickstart

 ### ozp-backend
 The application server backend for OZP.
 Containers based on this image expose a